code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 In order to support multiple unit test classes (in this example: `SpringKafkaApplicationTest`, `SpringKafkaSenderTest` and `SpringKafkaReceiverTest`), we will trigger the `@ClassRule` from a `Suite` class that bundles these test cases together.

+The `KafkaEmbedded` constructor takes as parameters: the number of Kafka brokers to start, whether a controlled shutdown is needed and the topics that need to be created on the broker.

+> Note that we pass the <var>'sender.t'</var> and <var>'receiver.t'</var> topics as a parameter to the embedded kafka server.
+This assures that the topic is not auto-created and present when the `MessageListener` connects.

 As the embedded server is started on a random port, we need to change the property value that is used by the `SenderConfig` and `ReceiverConfig` classes.
-This is done by calling the `getBrokersAsString()` method and setting the value to the <var>'kafka.servers.bootstrap'</var> property.
+This is done by calling the `getBrokersAsString()` method and setting the value to the <var>'kafka.bootstrap-servers'</var> property.

-> Note that we pass the <var>'sender.t'</var> topic as a parameter to the embedded kafka server.
-This assures that the topic is present when the `MessageListener` in the `SpringKafkaSenderTest` connects.

 ``` java
 package com.codenotfound.kafka;